 Obtain user credentials

 Nile auth uses cookies to store session information.
-To obtain them via cURL, create the following file
+To obtain them via cURL, create a file called get_cookies.sh and add the following code:

 get_cookies.sh